Writing by Larry Feign | Home | Books | Blog | Contact

 To which I would be tempted to chime in: "I'd offer to pay with my MOLYBDENUM-EINSTEINIUM ISOTOPE card, but I think I left it in its lead casing back in the laboratory."

 Why titanium?
-It's something you find in rocket ships, not in Queen's Road jewellery stores.
-Don't these credit card people ever look at the financial pages?
-Check the Precious Metals Exchange, people: the next metal up, above gold and platinum, is palladium.
+It's something you find in rocket ships, not in downtown jewellery stores.
+Don't these credit card people look at the financial pages?
+Check the Precious Metals Exchange: the next metal up, above gold and platinum, is palladium.
 On the other hand, Palladium Card sounds like an annual pass to a London musical theatre.

 Those credit card people obviously flunked high school chemistry.
 On the Periodic Table of Elements, gold has an atomic number of 79, platinum is 78.
 Therefore the next posh brand of credit card logically should have been 77--iridium--with osmium, number 76, in reserve as the next elite level after too many riff raff get their calloused hands on Iridium Cards.
 Titanium, number 22, isn't even close.

 Does anyone really care which metal their card is named after?
 As far as I'm concerned, there's only one consideration when choosing a credit card: the free welcome gifts.
 I don't think I'm alone on this.
-Tell the truth, have you ever once glanced at the little tiny printed Terms and Conditions on a credit card application form?
-Do you really pay attention to the interest rate or "member benefits" before you apply for the card?
+Tell the truth, do you really pay attention to the interest rate or "member benefits" before you apply for a card?
 Of course you don't!
 All you ask yourself is: What do I get free with this thing?
-Even though you know what a scam it is.

-The next time I wasn't so easily fooled.
-A card company offered $400 in supermarket vouchers if I applied for their card.
+Several years ago I was rewarded with $400 in supermarket vouchers if I applied for a certain credit card.
 This was a no-brainer!
-Four hundred dollars converted to my favourite brand name processed food items, what could go wrong with that?
-Several weeks later I received a letter congratulating me that I could pick up my vouchers.
+Four hundred dollars converted to my favourite brand-name snack food items, what could go wrong with that?
+Several days later I received my approval letter and, more importantly, a voucher that I could use to pick up my vouchers.
 Now, why couldn't they have simply placed the coupons in the envelope and saved everyone a lot of trouble?
 I phoned the number on the back of my card, punched in my card number and PIN code and half a dozen menu choices, and finally got through to a human being.
 She sweetly explained that "for security reasons" I had to pick them up in person.

-The lift door opened onto a line of 15 or more people stretching out the door and into the dimly-lit hallway.
+The lift door opened onto a line of fifteen or more people stretching into the dimly-lit hallway.
 I realized how desperate I must appear.
 Four hundred dollars wasn't to be sniffed at.
 But it wasn't as if my financial well-being depended upon it.
-In fact, I qualified for the card because I wasn't desperate for $400.
-Suddenly I felt like a beggar lining up at the welfare office for food stamps.
+In fact, I'd qualified for the card because I wasn't desperate for $400.
+Suddenly I felt like a beggar lining up at a temple for a sack of free rice.

 Finally it was my turn.
-The taciturn ape behind the counter snatched the collection letter from my hand, made me sign it, then reached into a box, sneered and slapped the four precious cash vouchers onto the counter, as if I was, well, a beggar at the welfare office.
-I used them up later on several bottles of cheap English vodka which were necessary to soothe my feeling of humiliation.
+A taciturn ape behind the counter snatched the collection letter from my hand, made me sign it, then reached into a box, sneered and slapped four precious cash vouchers onto the counter, as if I was, well, a beggar.
+I used them up later on several bottles of cheap English vodka, necessary to soothe my humiliation.

-Then the card companies try to keep you hooked with special offers and bonus points.
+The card companies try to keep you hooked with special offers and bonus points.
 Who are they kidding?
-Imagine: you're celebrating your anniversary over an elegant dinner at an expensive 6-star restaurant in a famous hotel.
+Imagine: you've surprised your spouse with an anniversary celebration at an expensive 6-star restaurant in a famous hotel.
 You secretly selected it because it was on a list of "carefully selected merchants" on the little colour flyer that slips out of your monthly card statement.
 You whip out your credit card and tell the waiter: "If I use this card, we each get a free glass of wine, right?"
 You'll lose more money in the divorce settlement than you saved on that house wine.

 I can imagine going out to dinner with colleagues.
 I grab the bill, take out my wallet and say: